hachimada/chara_eval/README.md

 ### Writing style similarity

-To analyze the similarity of writing styles in articles, you can use the `pos_ngram_similarity` module.
+To analyze the similarity of writing styles in articles, you can use the `calculate_article_similarities` module.
 This module computes the similarity between articles based on their POS n-grams.

 The script automatically: